Boilers: A Reef Break North of Taghazout

 Best Conditions

 Wind: Prefers offshore (easterly).
-Works better with a more westerly swell than a northerly, when the Taghazout breaks are at their best.
+Works better with a more westerly swell than a northerly, when the Taghazout point breaks are at their best.

 Tide: Mid tide is generally the safest entry and exit.
 Low tide exposes the reef and the old boilers — beautiful to look at, hazardous to fall on.